AmanDeep9925/NaiveSapien/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=AmanDeep9925.AmanDeep9925)

-## I'm a Student, Engineer, Developer ! 🚀
+## Developer,Tech Enthusiast ! 🚀

-- 🍎 I'm currently learing ReactJS,NextJS 🧪
+- 🍎 Learing ReactJS,NextJS 🧪
-- 📄 I'm looking for a Frontend Developer role 💻
 - 🥅 2022 Goals : Get a role as FullStackDeveloper 🖥️
-- ⚡ Fun fact : I love to read and cycle 🚴‍♂️
+- ⚡ Love to read 📖 and cycling 🚴‍♂️

 ### Connect with me: